giorgiovilardo/SalesTaxKataInFSharp/README.md

 This is the "refactored" TaxStatus module, as I really disliked that matrix of patterns on tax-statuses.

 I decided against writing the parser for now, it's not really important for now as it's just an exercise in regex matching or FParsec usage.

+A couple late afternoons later, it's time to refactor `Price` to be an option; domain records will stay the same as I want the domain to be the most error/option free as possible; all bad stuff has to stay at the edges.
+The `Create` function for prices is a good candidate to return option tho.